openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 |   List of field name / value pairs (a.k.a dimensions) used to select
     a particular device for the metric such as a network interface name or file system mount point.
-If value is specified as an empty string (""), then the rule is applied to all the aggregated values for the specified field name like for example the file system mount point.
+If value is specified as an empty string (""), then the rule is applied to all the aggregated values for the specified field name.
+For example the file system mount point.
     If value is specified as the '*' wildcard character, then the rule is applied to each of the metrics matching the metric name and field name.